Interreto/juliett/README.md

 ![alt text][juliett-logo] Juliet
 =======
-Juliett the Best Girl in The Universe!
+Juliett.co is a wordpress blog about travel and photos.
 She visited - Montenegro, Italy, Cyprus, Egypt, Spain, Turkey, France, Croatia and Mexico.
 She took a photos and now you can make a virtual travel with Juliet in the her blog.
-Juliett.co is a wordpress blog about travel and photos.
+Juliet the Best Girl in The Universe!

 ![juliett-photo]